microsoft/vscode-docs/release-notes/latest.md

 ![Installing C# extension](images/February/ext-csharp.png)

-or if you already have a project with C# files, VS Code will prompt youu to install the extension as soon as you open a C# file.
+or if you already have a project with C# files, VS Code will prompt you to install the extension as soon as you open a C# file.

 ## Editor